Battle of Worcester: Battle

 Cromwell took his measures deliberately.
 Lilburne from Lancashire and Major Mercer with the Worcestershire horse were to secure Bewdley Bridge, 12 mi north of Worcester and on the enemy's line of retreat.
 Fleetwood was to force his way across the Teme and attack St John's, the western suburb of Worcester.
-While Lambert commanded the eastern flank of the army which would advance and encircle the eastern walls of Worcester, Cromwell would lead the attack on the southern ramparts of the city.
+While Lambert commanded the eastern flank of the army, which would encircle the eastern walls of Worcester, Cromwell would lead the attack on the southern ramparts of the city.

 The assault started on the morning of 3 September and initially the initiative lay with the Parliamentarians.
 Fleetwood forced the passage of the Teme over the pontoon bridges against Royalists under the command of Major General Montgomery.
 Colonel Richard Deane's initial attempts to cross the Powick Bridge (where Prince Rupert of the Rhine had won the Battle of Powick Bridge, his first victory, in 1642) failed against stubborn resistance by the Royalists (many of whom were Scottish Highlanders) commanded by Colonel Keith.
 By force of arms and numbers, the Royalist army was pushed backward by the New Model Army with Cromwell on the eastern bank of the Severn and Fleetwood on the western sweeping in a semicircle 4 mi long up toward Worcester.

 The Royalists contested every hedgerow around Powick meadows.
 This stubborn resistance on the west bank of the Severn north of the Teme was becoming a serious problem for the Parliamentarians, so Cromwell led Parliamentary reinforcements from the eastern side of the town over the Severn pontoon bridge to aid Fleetwood.
 Charles II, from his vantage point on top of Worcester Cathedral's tower, realised that an opportunity existed to attack the now-exposed eastern flank of the Parliamentary army.
-As the defenders on the Western side of the city retreated in good order into the city (although during this manoeuvre Keith was captured and Montgomery was badly wounded), Charles ordered two sorties to attack the Parliamentary forces east of the city.
+As the defenders on the Western side of the city retreated in good order into the city (although during this manoeuvre Keith was captured and Montgomery was badly wounded), Charles ordered two sorties to attack Lambert's Parliamentary forces east of the city.
 The north-eastern sortie through St Martin's Gate was commanded by the Duke of Hamilton and attacked the Parliamentary lines at Perry Wood.
 The south-eastern one through Sidbury Gate was led by Charles II and attacked Red Hill.
 The Royalist cavalry under the command of David Leslie that was gathered on Pitchcroft meadow on the northern side of the city did not receive orders to aid the sorties and Leslie chose not to do so under his own initiative.
-Cromwell seeing the difficulty that his east flank was under attack rushed back over the Severn pontoon bridge with three brigades of troops to reinforce the flank.
+Cromwell, seeing the difficulty that his east flank was enduring, rushed back over the Severn pontoon bridge with three brigades of troops to reinforce the flank.